Special Needs Children and Sarah

 - Hebrew phonetics are available for students that read.
 Based on their reading skill level.

 - Each student will study a Torah portion (also known as a weekly reading).

-- Per custom, the Torah is read Monday, Thursday, Shabbat, Thursday, and on certain holidays.
+- Per custom, the Torah is read on Monday, Thursday, and Shabbat.
 Please use this information as a guide when planning a Mitzvah ceremony day.

 - Ceremony day; a 1 hour and 15 minutes Shabbat worship service for one student.
 This is only a guide as each student may need a shorter ceremony Shabbat Service.

 - Younger siblings do participate (age-appropriate).